 At the age of twelve, Einstein was reading physics books.
 At thirteen, after reading the Critique of Pure Reason and the work of other philosophers, Einstein adopted Kant as his favorite author.
 About this time, he also read Darwin.
 Pais states, “The widespread belief that he was a poor student is unfounded.”

 It’s true.
 Einstein did not pass the college exam the first time he took it.
 However, aside from being only sixteen, two years below the usual age, the plain fact was he did not study for it.
 His father wanted his son to follow a technical occupation, a decision Einstein found difficult to confront directly.
 Consequently, as he later admitted, he avoided following the “unbearable” path of a “practical profession” by not preparing for the test.

 It is also true that, after graduating from the university, Einstein had difficulty finding a post.
 This was mainly because his independent, intellectually rebellious nature made him, in his own words, “a pariah” in the academic community.
 One professor told him, “You have one fault; one can’t tell you anything.”

-Leonardo da Vinci, Italian Renaissance painter, most popularly known for his fresco The Last Supper and his painting Mona Lisa, was also a sculptor, engineer, architect, inventor, scientist and naturalist.
-Leonardo is also known for his dyslexia, because he wrote his notes backwards, from right to left, in a mirror image.
+Leonardo da Vinci, an Italian Renaissance painter most popularly known for his fresco The Last Supper and his painting Mona Lisa, was also a sculptor, engineer, architect, inventor, scientist, and naturalist.
+Leonardo is also known for his dyslexia because he wrote his notes backward, from right to left, in a mirror image.

-It should be noted however, that Leonardo wrote this way by choice, not because he was dyslexic.
-When he was writing something intended for other people, he wrote in the normal direction.
+It should be noted, however, that Leonardo wrote this way by choice, not because he had dyslexia.
+He wrote in the normal direction when writing something intended for other people.

 No one knows the true reason Leonardo used mirror writing, though several possibilities have been suggested: